emqx/emqx-docs/en_US/data-integration/rules.md

 ### Message Encoding and Decoding

-For cases where the format transform of messages is needed, rules can be used to encode and decode messages as required.
+For cases where the message format needs to be changed, rules can be used to encode and decode messages as required.

-For example, a rule can be used to decode a message containing binary data into a JSON format, and then forward the JSON format message to the application platform for further processing.
+For example, a rule can be used to decode a message containing binary data into a JSON format.

 If the built-in functionality is not enough for a specific encoding or decoding task, new built-in functions can be added that are implemented in Erlang.
 This provides great flexibility in handling message formats.